shamasun/WSL-101/README.md

         ```
         sudo apt-get install -y nvidia-docker2
         ```
     > A question here is, why install further runtime libraries (notice *libnvidia-container* in the curl commands) when docker itself has a *libcontainer*?
-Docker containers are platform-agnostic, but also hardware-agnostic.
+Docker containers are platform-agnostic and hardware-agnostic.
 This presents a problem when using specialized hardware such as NVIDIA GPUs which require kernel modules and user-level libraries to operate.
 As a result, Docker does not natively support NVIDIA GPUs within containers.
-For now, it is useful to think of this step as adding packages, that come as a part of the NVIDIA toolkit, that are wrappers to docker processes to enable the use of GPUs in docker containers.
+For now, it is useful to think of this step as adding packages from the NVIDIA toolkit, that are wrappers to docker processes to enable the use of GPUs in docker containers.

 - Open a separate WSL2 window,
     - start the docker service by running